hashicorp/terraform-website/content/source/docs/extend/index.html.md

 ## [Schemas](/docs/extend/schemas/index.html)

 The Schema package is a high-level framework for easily writing Plugins for Terraform.
-Providers, Resources, and Backends are all defined in terms of the Schema package, which includes builtin types and methods for developers to use when writing plugins.
+Providers (with Resources and/or Data Sources), and Provisioners are all defined in terms of the Schema package, which includes builtin types and methods for developers to use when writing plugins.

 ## [Community](/docs/extend/community/index.html)